- Why you need to spend at least six months on the ground at any business you buy.

 “You're going to have to put together a whole succession plan of what it looks like when that person walks out of there,” explains Brain.
 “Creating that leadership team and getting it to function, it's going to take at least six months because you're empowering these people in a way that they've probably never been empowered before.”

-To step away from daily operations takes a lot of time, hard work, and dedication.
+Stepping away from daily operations takes time, hard work, and dedication.
 But there is a light at the end of the tunnel.
-As long as you’re prepared to do what it takes, you should be able to start enjoying more free time between six months and a year of acquiring the business.
+As long as you’re prepared to do what it takes, you should be able to enjoy more free time between six months and a year after acquiring the business.
 But that shouldn’t scare you away, Brian says.

 “It's an exciting time, and you're going to want to be involved in it,” he explains.
-“This is where everything's going to start as far as how this business progresses.
+“This is where everything will start regarding how this business progresses.
 And if you're not involved in it, you're missing an opportunity.”

-If you already own a business, the ACE Framework is the perfect resource for those who want to grow their company before selling it or even those who just want to improve their efficiencies.
+If you already own a business, the ACE Framework is the perfect resource for those wanting to grow their company before selling it or even those wanting to improve their efficiencies.
 If you’d like to learn more, schedule a call with Brian today through the form on this page.

 - You should expect to spend six months to a year working on your business.